mjon/WildCounts/_docs/methods/wildcounts-shorthand-intro.md

 ---
 title:  "Introducing WildCounts shorthand"
 sub_title: "I'm like a stenographer of the wild.
-Court stenographers transcribe everything happening in a court case, except I do it with the wild.
+Court stenographers transcribe everything happening in a court case; I do it with the wild.
 Here's how."
 author: Jon Sullivan
 date:   2018-05-18 17:30:00 +1300
 last_modified_at:   2021-09-08 10:30:00 +1300